apereo/cas/docs/cas-server-documentation/installation/WAR-Overlay-Installation.md

 Note: Do **NOT** ever make changes in the above-noted build directory.
 The changeset will be cleaned out and set back to defaults every time you do a build.
 Put overlaid components inside the source directory and/or other instructed locations to avoid surprises.

-## CAS Configuration Server Overlay

-See this [Maven WAR overlay](https://github.com/apereo/cas-configserver-overlay) for more details.

-To learn more about the configuration server, please [review this guide](../configuration/Configuration-Server-Management.html).

 ## Dockerized Deployment